CarolTeo11/Assignment-11.1/README.md

 2. Mean Squared Error of the Training datasets

-3. R^2 value (for linear regression) to determine how much of the variance can be explained by the model
+3. Explained variance to determine how much of the variance can be explained by the model

 Task 2.
 Using the above metrics, determine the best model